microsoft/vscode-docs/api/extension-guides/chat.md

 ## Chat Extension

 The [chat sample](https://github.com/microsoft/vscode-extension-samples/tree/main/chat-agent-sample) can be used as a starting point for your chat extension.
+It is a simple cat tutor that explains computer science topics using cat metaphors.

 ![Diagram showing how extension can contribute to chat](images/chat/diagram.png)